Engee documentation

 Bias

-Frequency (rad/sec) - frequency of the sine wave.
+# Frequency (rad/sec) — sinusoidal frequency

 Dependencies